About human rights defenders

 The most obvious human rights defenders are those whose daily work specifically involves the promotion and protection of human rights, for example human rights monitors working with national human rights organizations, human rights ombudsmen or human rights lawyers.

 However, what is most important in characterizing a person as a human rights defender is not the person’s title or the name of the organization he or she works for, but rather the human rights character of the work undertaken.
-It is not essential for a person to be known as a “human rights activist” or to work for an organization that includes “human rights” in its name in order to be a human rights defender.
+It is not essential for a person to be known as a “human rights activist” or to work for an organization that includes “human rights” in its name, or to work for an organization at all in order to be a human rights defender.
 Many of the staff of the United Nations serve as human rights defenders even if their day-to-day work is described in different terms, for example as “development”.
 Similarly, the national and international staff of NGOs around the world working to address humanitarian concerns can typically be described as human rights defenders.
 People educating communities on HIV/AIDS, activists for the rights of indigenous peoples, environmental activists and volunteers working in development are also playing a crucial role as human rights defenders.

 Many people work in a professional capacity as human rights defenders and are paid a salary for their work.
 However, there are many others who work in a professional capacity as human rights defenders but who are volunteers and receive no remuneration.
 Typically, human rights organizations have very limited funding and the work provided by these volunteers is invaluable.